DataAnalyst4Shreya/Payment-Funnel-Analysis-Tech/README.md

 5) Implement funnel monitoring dashboards to continuously track drop-off points and quickly detect new issues affecting conversion.

-# Business Problem
+# Business Problem:

+Completed orders are essential for this Tech Company as they directly drive subscription revenue.
+The Finance team has identified a gap between initiated subscriptions and successfully paid subscriptions, indicating significant revenue leakage in the payment process.
+As a result, they have engaged the Product team to investigate potential friction points within the online payment workflow that may be preventing users from completing their purchases.

-The finance team has noticed that many subscriptions haven't been paid for, so they've reached out to the product team to understand if there are any frictions points in the online payment portal so they can increase the conversion rate (% of subscriptions that are successfully converting to a paid subscription).
+The goal of this analysis is to identify where users are dropping off in the payment funnel, uncover the underlying causes of conversion loss.
+These insights will inform targeted improvements to the payment experience aimed at increasing the subscription conversion rate (% of subscriptions that are successfully converting to a paid subscription) and ensuring majority users successfully complete the “happy path” from initiation to paid subscription.

-*** Include visualization here or anything needed to support your explanation
+# Methodology:

+1) SQL query that extracts, cleans, and transforms the data from the database.

+2) Build a dashboard in HEX Data Science Notebook that tracks the number of subscriptions in each payment funnel stage.

+3) N/A A funnel analysis in Python to simulate changes and determine the best areas of opportunity.

+# Skills:

+SQL: CTEs, Joins, Case, aggregate functions

+Power BI: Dax, writing functions, ETL, calculated columns, data visualization, data modeling (N/A)

+Python: Pandas, Matplotlib, Numpy, Writing functions, building a product funnel, statistics (N/A)

+---
+SQL
+CTEs, CASE, subqueries, window functions
+Note: Window functions are in bonus code solution
+Data visualization
+Data Wrangling
+Data Cleaning
+Data Science Notebook
+Snowflake Data warehouse
+If you used other skills on your own (Python, Statistics, etc.) add them here!

+# Results & Business Recommendation:

+# Next Steps: